Joe Dailey

-Joe Dailey is a former American football coach who previously served as the offensive coordinator at Liberty, New Mexico, and recently wide receivers coach for the Carolina Panthers of the National Football League (NFL).
+Joe Dailey is an American football coach.
+This past season he was the quarterbacks coach / pass game coordinator for Hampton University.
+He has previously served as the offensive coordinator at Liberty, New Mexico, and the wide receivers coach for the Carolina Panthers of the National Football League (NFL).

-Raised in Freehold Township, New Jersey, Dailey played prep football at St. Peter's Preparatory School in Jersey City, New Jersey.
+Raised in Freehold Township, New Jersey, Dailey played prep football at St. Peter's Preparatory School in Jersey City, New Jersey and collegiately for Nebraska and North Carolina.

 College career

 Dailey played quarterback for Nebraska and North Carolina, finishing his career with 3,458 yards and 26 touchdowns.

 Coaching career

-Buffalo

-Dailey began his coaching career as a graduate assistant at Buffalo for one season before being promoted to Tight Ends Coach his second season.
+Dailey began his coaching career as a graduate assistant at Buffalo for one season before being promoted to Tight Ends Coach his second year in coaching.

-Kansas

 In 2010, Dailey served as a recruiting coordinator at Kansas.

-Bethune-Cookman

 In 2011, Dailey was hired as the quarterbacks coach at Bethune-Cookman.

-Liberty

 From 2012 to 2013 Dailey was the quarterbacks coach at Liberty before being promoted to offensive coordinator in 2014, a job he would hold through 2018.